rkent/bdbd2/README.md

 # bdbd2

-My personal robot named BDBD, ROS2 version
+This is a repository for my personal robot named BDBD, ROS2 version.